Scottish Weekend—January 27-29, 2017

 According to the Scotch Whisky Association, Scotch whisky evolved from a Scottish drink called uisge beatha, which means "water of life".
 The earliest record of distillation in Scotland occurred as long ago as 1494, as documented in the Exchequer Rolls, which were records of royal income and expenditure.

 Join Scotch distributor Michael Mednikoff as he shares insight on these fine Scotch whiskys.
-This year we will be sampling whisky from Glenfiddich, Balvenie, Highland Park, Monkey Shoulder, and Lagavulin.
+This year we will be sampling whisky from Glenfiddich, Balvenie, Highland Park, Monkey Shoulder, Lagavulin, and Macallan.

 *Note: Pre-registration is required.
 There is a $60 per person program fee for admittance to the tasting.
 Space is limited.
 Participants must be age 21 or over to attend.